By Helen Thompson

 Wood dish brushes last as long as plastic ones (and they look gorgeous on the sink).

 Over time, you may notice that your wooden brushes and tools develop a patina and perhaps even a crack or two in the woodgrain.
-Oxidation may appear in the way of dark spots.
+Oxidation may appear in the way of dark spots, and some bristles may fall out where cracking has occurred.
 These natural signs of aging are caused by exposure to water over time, and do not affect the performance of your brush.

 While we think that this patina gives a beautiful old brush a certain character, there are some things that you can do that will slow the aging process.

 Treat your brush